bsc-pm-ompss-at-fpga/ait/README.md

 # Tests

+#### Prerequisites

+ * python3-flake8
+ * python3-unittest

 #### Style testing

-The python code follows pycodestyle which is verified using the `pycodestyle` tool (can be installed with `python3 -m pip install pycodestyle`).
+The python code follows pycodestyle which is verified using the `flake8` tool.

-To check the current source code just execute `pycodestyle`.
+To check the current source code just execute `python3 -m flake8`.

 #### Unit testing